10.8 oz / 0.31 kg, 5.1 oz w/o Memory Foam

 For best use, store it flat and the valve open, without using the attached sack.
 The Fillo seems to wear best that way, but keeping it in the sack will not harm it or scar it.
 The thing just pops out into the full flat shape without hesitation.

 Excellent travel, hiking, napping, airplane pillow.
 And worth every penny on sale or not.
 I just get the best sleeps on it, and that makes tomorrow's hike or trip, all the more enjoyable.
+After trying it at home, I can tell you that it does not feel as great after a number of days.
+A few days fine, but not three weeks fine.

-PS: having used it now for two or more weeks, If you sleep on your side, this Fillo is not the best.
+PS: Having used it now for two or more weeks, if you sleep on your side, this Fillo is not the best.
 I say this because if I turn on my side, my head pushes all the air out from underneath my head until my head lies on just the memory foam, which is only about 1 inch in height.
 All the displaced air is pushed to the other side of the Fillo, where my head isn't.

 This is what happens when I only fill it partially.
-Things might be different if I fill it up more, but for me, I am looking for pillow now that is not inflated, and am going to fiddle around with the amount I inflate the Fillo, to see if that helps side sleeping.
+Things might be different if I fill it up more, but for me, I am looking for a pillow now that is not inflated, and am going to fiddle around with the amount I inflate the Fillo, to see if that helps side sleeping.

 I love this pillow!
 I go backpacking 3-4 times a year,…